hhu-bsinfo/dxram/README.md

 root of the dxram folder:
 ```
 ./build.sh
-script/deploy/deploy.sh script/deploy/conf/example/SimpleTest.conf
+./script/deploy/deploy.sh ./script/deploy/conf/example/SimpleTest.conf
 ```
 The deployment starts zookeeper, one superpeer, one peer and the terminal locally.
-Any log output of the instances is written to log files in a directory called *logs*.
+Any log output of the instances is written to log files in a directory called *deploy_tmp/logs*.
 If you encounter any errors, this is the first place to look for errors.

 # Manual configuration of DXRAM